ekrasikov/casual-markdown-cv/resume.md

 * Strong customer-facing skills.
 I'm able to build customer relations from scratch, can switch from technical to business topics, communicate at different levels from devops engineers to CxO, and handle difficult conversations.

 * Public speaking.
-I presented at 50+ external events (up to re:Invent), delivered webinars, customer workshops, press-conferences and roundtables.
+I presented at 50+ external events (up to re:Invent), delivered webinars, customer workshops, press conferences.

 * Good overview of modern technology landscape across different domains (cloud infrastructure, data and analytics, devops, software development).
 I stay technical, and am able to code a sample, run a POC, troubleshoot a problem or develop a complex architecture on AWS.